FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/train_content.md

             - quiz_gift_template
     - Note: if you want to use this template repository as the starting point for your FAIR learning materials development you can follow the steps described in the Train the Trainers GitBook starting from [First Steps with Git](https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%204%20%E2%80%93%20Produce/08-Development%20Tools/08-Introduction%20to%20Markdown%20and%20Git/#activity-first-steps-with-git)

-2. Analyse the content of an example Learning Unit
+2. Get familiar with the content of an example Learning Unit
     - navigate to [https://github.com/FAIR-by-Design-Methodology/FAIR-by-Design_ToT](https://github.com/FAIR-by-Design-Methodology/FAIR-by-Design_ToT)
     - this repository holds all learning materials related to the Train the Trainers training for the FAIR-by-Design Methodology
     - the learners view of this repo content in the form of a GitBook is available at [https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/](https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/)